NCAR/MPAS-Workflow/README.md

 background and analysis ensembles of the ensemble of `Variational*` tasks

 `Variational`-related:
- - `CleanVariational.csh`: optionally cleans expensive and reproducible files from the `CyclingDA` working directories in order to reduce experiment disk resource requirements.
-This is most important for EDA experiments than for single-state deterministic cycling.
-The relevant scenario option is `variational.retainObsFeedback`.

  - `EnsembleOfVariational.csh`: used in the `EDA*` `Cylc` task; executes the `mpasjedi_eda` application.
 Similar to `Variational.csh`, except that the EDA is conducted in a single executable.
 Multiple `EDA*` members with a small number of sub-members can